epikkoder/RonaldsNotes/README.md

 # Ronald's Notes
-A repository of all my notes for all sorts of topics
+A repository of all my notes for all sorts of topics, using Obsidian